Relocated Fixed-Point Iterations with Applications to Variable Stepsize Resolvent Splitting: Introduction

 Although the stepsize parameter $\gamma\in\RPP$ in \eqref{e:0222d} does not usually play an important role in the DR algorithm \emph{convergence analysis} itself, its value is critical in methods that extend the DR algorithm to incorporate an additional operator through forward steps such as \emph{Davis-Yin splitting} \cite{DavisYin17,PedGidel18} and the \emph{forward-reflected-backward methods} \cite{MT20}.
 In these methods, the stepsize parameter is typically required to be sufficiently small so that the forward operator satisfies a Lipschitz-type inequality.
 Furthermore, as these methods reduce to the DR algorithm in special cases, their underlying operators' fixed-point sets inherit the parametric dependence on the stepsize.
 As a consequence, linesearches for these methods are not straightforward to develop and analyze.
 Another research direction where variable stepsize plays an important role is in extending \cite{guler1991convergence} on the convergence rate of the proximal point algorithm to the DR algorithm.

 In order to tackle the challenge of allowing variable stepsizes for the DR algorithm, we develop an extension of the successive approximation scheme examined in \cite{MR211301}, allowing the use of a sequence $(\gamma_n)_{\nnn}$ of variable stepsizes.
 To do so, we introduce the notion of a \emph{\Qname} (Definition~\ref{d:Q-transport}).
-A key property of these operators is the following: given an operator $T_{\gamma}$ parametrized by a positive parameter $\gamma \in\RPP$, its fixed-point relocator operator, denoted $Q_{\delta\gets \gamma}$, is a bijection which maps fixed-points of $T_{\gamma}$ to fixed-points of $T_{\delta}$ for a different parameter $\delta \in \RPP$.
+A key property of these operators is the following: given an operator $T_{\gamma}$ parametrized by a positive parameter $\gamma \in\RPP$, its fixed-point relocator operator, denoted $Q_{\delta\gets \gamma}$, is a bijection which maps fixed points of $T_{\gamma}$ to fixed points of $T_{\delta}$ for a different parameter $\delta \in \RPP$.

 Given \Qname{s} $(Q_{\delta\gets \gamma})_{\gamma,\delta\in\RPP}$ for $(T_\gamma)_{\gamma\in\RPP}$, a stepsize sequence $(\gamma_n)_\nnn$ and initial point $x_0\in X$, we consider iterations of the form